austenapigo/lotus/README.md

 ### Contact

 We'd be appreciative of constructive feedback before we push this R package to CRAN.
-Please create an issue on GitHub or feel free to email me directly (aapigo@ucsb.edu) if you have questions or suggestions.
+Please create an issue on GitHub or email me (aapigo@ucsb.edu) if you have questions or suggestions.

-#### References
+### References
 + Dormann CF (2011) How to be a specialist?
 Quantifying specialisation in pollination networks.
 Netw Biol 1:1–20
 + Dormann CF, Gruber B, Fruend J (2008) Introducing the bipartite package: analysing ecological networks.
 R News 8:8–11
 + Dormann CF, Fründ J, Blüthgen N, Gruber B (2009) Indices, graphs and null models: analyzing bipartite ecological networks.
 Open Ecol J 2:7–24